Electric vehicles FAQ

 Swindon Borough Council has received a Government grant to start rolling out on-street charging points in places where there are few opportunities to park off street.
 It’s a small project to start with, but we will monitor the take up, and will continue to consider future demand.
 Read more here.

-Alongside this, we have drafted a strategy to consider how we will meet demand over the next ten years.
+We have drafted a strategy to consider how we will meet demand over the next ten years.
 This includes on-street as well as off-street infrastructure provision, promotional activity, using planning and licencing policies to encourage EV and a rolling action plan.
 Read more here.

 It is a requirement of Government funding that we install the points where there is proven demand, and we undertook a survey in March 2020 which highlighted the biggest need is in Eastcott and Central wards where the terraced streets mean drivers haven’t got garages or driveways to charge electric cars from.
 55% of respondents indicated that the would purchase an electric car if the infrastructure was installed.